varunmaitreya/Tutorials/Tutorial 3/Tutorial3.md

 ------------------------------------------------------------------------------------------------->

 # Goal of this tutorial
-In this tutorial we will build a small fabric hall.
+In this tutorial we will build a small factory hall.
 In the first part you will learn about the difference between scene graph nodes and semantic objects.
 In the second part we will put a forklift into the scene and use an animation to move it around.